kherge-archive/php-silex-bootstrap/README.md

 ### Locations

 First, you need to know that parameters, services, and routes are configured by using [YAML][] configuration files.
-These files are loaded through a the [`WiseServiceProvider`][] service provider in the default environment, `prod`:
+These files are loaded through the [`WiseServiceProvider`][] service provider in the default environment, `prod`:

+> If you know how the service provider works, you will also know that you can
+> completely change the file format used.
+Instead of using YAML, you can use
+> JSON, XML, INI, or just plain PHP.
+YAML was used since most of this bootstrap
+> project is already based on Symfony, which heavily uses YAML.

 | What       | Where                       |
 | ----------:|:--------------------------- |